SuperOfficeDocs/superoffice-docs/docs/video-meeting/howto/join.md

 # Join a video meeting

-There are several ways in which you can join a video meeting in SuperOffice:
+There are several ways you can join a video meeting in SuperOffice:

 * Click **Join meeting** in the **Follow-up** dialog (appointment).
 * Click **Join meeting** in the side panel.